thosgood/this-weeks-finds/markdown/51-100/week081.md

 S(g, a) = R(g)a

-It\'s then obvious that
+It's then obvious that

 S(g, a) S(h, b) = S((g, a)(h, b))

 so S is really a representation.
-For this reason, if we are doing quantum theory and we don\'t like projective representations, it\'s okay as long as we understand the central extensions of our group of symmetries.
+For this reason, if we are doing quantum theory and we don't like projective representations, it's okay as long as we understand the central extensions of our group of symmetries.